-- Exercising first thing or early in the morning.
+- Going to exercise first thing or early in the morning.

 - Exercising early in the morning on an empty stomach – double cortisol body shock

-- Exercising at any time of day on an empty stomach
+- Performing exercise at any time of day on an empty stomach

 - Exercising early in the morning and drinking nothing but coffee – triple body cortisol